Galass94/Galass94/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on tools to help make tasks easier
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python, JavaScript and Java
 - 💬 Ask me about Path of Exile, Final Fantasy 8 or anything else
 - 📫 How to contact me:
 - - Discord: Galass#6389,